 Q: Once I have registered the name, is there any more to pay?

 A: Yes.
 Registering a name does not give you ownership of it for the rest of time.
 Rather, you are granted a lease to use it for a certain period (normally 2 years - this is selected during registration).
 At the end of the period, you must re-register the name, or it will be released back into the pool of available names, and someone else may register it.
 This mechanism is in place to prevent the namespace from being monopolised - it is required because the total number of domainnames is limited.

 Q: What happens if I fail to renew my domainname?

 A: (for .com/.net/.org/.info/.biz domainnames only): If you do not renew the domain during the 30 days after its expiry date, the domain will enter a period of Redemption.
 This starts at 30 days after expiry and ends on 60 days after expiry.
-During this time the domain may be renewed, however there will be a charge of £200+VAT.
+During this time the domain may be renewed, however in addition to the renewal fee, you'll also need to pay a redemption release fee, which is currently £70.
 At the end of Redemption, and following a further five days (the Deletion period), if the domain has still not been renewed, it will become publicly available for registration.